Escuela-dev/escuela.dev/README.md

 ### Why I'm building this? / ¿Por qué estoy haciendo esto?

-After more than ten years working in the tech industry, I thought many students were doing one-on-one classes as mentors in Thinkful, an international online bootcamp.
-After moving to Malaga, Spain, at the end of 2022, I want to do what I'm passionate about: teaching and helping people better their lives through education.
+After many years teaching students with one-on-one classes as a mentor in Thinkful, an international online bootcamp, I want to do what I'm passionate about teaching and helping people better their lives through education.

 ---

-Después de más de diez años trabajando en la industria tecnológica, pensé que muchos estudiantes estaban tomando clases individuales con mentores en Thinkful, un bootcamp internacional en línea.
-Después de mudarme a Málaga, España, a finales de 2022, quiero hacer lo que me apasiona: enseñar y ayudar a las personas a mejorar sus vidas a través de la educación.
+Despues de muchos años enseñando a estudiantes con clases individuales como mentor en Thinkful, un bootcamp internacional online, quiero hacer lo que me apasiona enseñar y ayudar a las personas a mejorar sus vidas a través de la educación.

 <!-- ### What is our mission?